 We all know that regular exercise can do a world of good for the body, but did you know that it can also have a tremendous effect on the mind?
-It’s true…even a moderate amount of physical exercise on a regular basis can help to reduce stress, anxiety, and sadness and improve your inner peace.
+It’s true, even a moderate amount of physical exercise on a regular basis can help reduce stress, anxiety, and sadness and improve your inner peace.
 So while rest is important for your inner health, so too is getting up and moving your body.
+So what are the exercises to alleviate stress?

 The positive effects of exercise on the mind go beyond the chemical, however.
 The more you exercise regularly and begin to lose weight, you’ll find yourself looking better and feeling more energized.
 This can lead to increased self-confidence as you feel better about yourself, which can help to alleviate sadness.
 In fact, clinical studies have been done to show the beneficial effects of exercise on individuals suffering from depression.